Introduction to Cisco WAAS

 System Message Log Icons

-Allows you to truncate the system message log based on size, date, or message content.
-For more information, see the "Viewing the System Message Log" section on page 16-71.
+For more information, see the "Viewing the System Message Log" section on page 16-61.

 WAE Device Manager GUI